Let’s learn How to Block Personal Windows Devices Enrollment and other details about Enrollment restrictions. Options

 The video tutorial explains the following experience in detail.

 - Intune Admin Experience – Block personal Windows devices

 How to Block Personal Windows Devices?

 You can block personal Windows devices from Intune Enrollment restrictions blade.
-Follow the steps mentioned below or check out the video tutorial above to block personal devices from enrolling into Intune.
+Follow the steps below or check out the video tutorial above to secure personal devices from enrolling into Intune.

 In the following example, I can